AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251021101852.png]]

 The left image shows a directional light source (all light rays are parallel) casting a shadow on the surface below the cube.
 Using the depth values stored in the depth map we find the closest point and use that to determine whether fragments are in shadow.
 We create the depth map by rendering the scene (from the light's perspective) using a **view** and **projection** matrix specific to that light source.
-This projection and view matrix together form a transformation $T$ that transforms any 3D position to the light's (visible) coordinate spacc
+This projection and view matrix together form a transformation $T$ that transforms any 3D position to the light's (visible) coordinate space.

+A directional light doesn't have a position as it's modelled to be infinitely far away.
+However